-3 Traffic Flows and Reporting Granularity

-A flow was defined in section 2.1 above in abstract terms as follows:
+- 3 Traffic Flows and Reporting Granularity - A flow was defined in section 2.1 above in abstract terms as follows:

-"A TRAFFIC FLOW is an artifical logical equivalent to a call or connection, belonging to an ACCOUNTABLE ENTITY."
+"A TRAFFIC FLOW is an artifical logical equivalent to a call or connection, belonging to a (user-specieied) METERED TRAFFIC GROUP."

-In practical terms, a flow is a stream of packets passing across a network between two end points (or being sent from a single end point), which have been summarized by a traffic meter for analysis purposes.
+In practical terms, a flow is a stream of packets observed by the meter as they pass across a network between two end points (or from a single end point), which have been summarized by a traffic meter for analysis purposes.